Frequently Asked Questions

 1 > How many Unity Homes have been built?

 Unity’s heritage stretches back to the mid-1970’s when Tedd Benson first began developing systems for the off-site fabrication of highly-crafted, precision-fit building elements.
 During the past forty years, Bensonwood has built nearly 1,000 homes — always with the intention of lowering the cost of high performance.
 The founding of Unity Homes in October of 2012 represents the culmination of that vision.
-To date, Unity has built over 30 homes throughout the Northeast, and has an additional 10 projects currently underway.
+To date, Unity has built over 75 homes throughout the Northeast.

 2 > Where have Unity Homes been built?

 While most Unity Homes are built in New England, we have built as far west as Ohio and as far south as North Carolina.
-See the map below for the states in which we have built homes.
+See our map of Unity Homes